 You'll accomplish this in one of two ways.
-Some devices are able to send alarms directly back to your central master station.
+Some devices can send alarms directly back to your central master station.
 Other devices, especially those that are considered legacy devices, need help from a remote alarm management system to send their equipment alarms back to your central office.
 Typically, these devices output only a simple contact closure with no means of long-range data transmission such as LAN.

 To get all of your alarms back to your central office, your remote alarm management system is going to need at least one Remote Telemetry Unit (RTU) at each remote site.
 This is a small box that sits at the site and collects contact closures from your equipment, as well as a variety of external sensors.
 Data from these inputs is sent out using a communications protocol of some kind.

 The best RTU's use an industry-standard open protocol like SNMP, which is convenient because you can mix-and-match equipment from many manufacturers that all support the same protocol.
 If a manufacturer goes out of business, you can easily switch to a different one.
 You'll also have a better ability to save your company money by getting prices from multiple vendors.